noahbenson/vss2024/program.md

 follow-along coding, we intend to help participants past the hardest part of the learning process: getting starting.
-In addition to learning about neuroscience software, participants will receive 1 month of access to a virtual compute environment preconfigured using the [Neurodesk](https://neurodesk.org/) platform, with the software discussed in the workshop.
+In addition to learning about neuroscience software, participants will receive 1 month of access to a virtual compute environment preconfigured using the [Neurodesk](https://neurodesk.org/) platform with the software discussed in the workshop.
 Use of this compute environment requies only a modern web browser and a GitHub username.
 Tutorials and lectures will be made available to the public.

 **Tutorials for the course will be made public in the [accompanying GitHub repository]({{side.githuburl}}).** See the README file there for information on